 What Streams may come

-Live video shopping is shaping up to be the biggest eCommerce trend of 2022.
-Brands jumping aboard needn’t feel like they’re starting from a standstill though: customers have long been telling them what they love most about their products in the form of user-generated content.
+When it comes to creating a live video shopping strategy, Brands jumping aboard needn’t feel like they’re starting from a standstill though: customers have long been telling them what they love most about their products in the form of user-generated content.